 Piriformis Syndrome Exercises That Actually Work

-If you’ve ever felt a deep ache through your glutes or pain down your leg, the issue isn’t just a tight muscle — it’s how your body moves.
+If you’ve ever felt a deep ache through your glutes or pain radiating down your leg, you’ve likely searched for how to ease leg pain or how to reduce leg muscle pain.
+The issue isn’t just a tight muscle—it’s how your body moves.

-At Functional Patterns Brisbane, we don’t treat pain as an isolated problem.
-We assess your movement mechanics — posture, gait, and core integration — to resolve the imbalances causing the piriformis to overwork in the first place.
+At Functional Patterns Brisbane, we don't just provide a workout for glutes; we assess your movement mechanics—posture, gait, and core integration—to resolve the imbalances causing the piriformis to overwork in the first place.

 What Is Piriformis Syndrome?

-The piriformis is a small stabilising muscle deep in the glute.
-When it overcompensates for poor hip or gait mechanics, it can irritate the sciatic nerve — leading to pain, tingling, or numbness.
+The piriformis is a small stabilizing muscle deep in the glute.
+Where is the piriformis muscle?
+It sits right behind your gluteus maximus, and when it overcompensates for poor hip mechanics, it can irritate the sciatic nerve—leading to pain, tingling, or numbness.

-Most programs focus on piriformis pain stretches.
-While these may help temporarily, they don’t address why the muscle keeps tightening: asymmetrical movement patterns and poor posture control.
+Many people search for piriformis syndrome exercises or how to treat thigh muscle pain, but most programs focus solely on piriformis stretches.
+While these may help temporarily, they don’t address why the muscle keeps tightening.
+To understand what is piriformis syndrome at its core, you have to look at asymmetrical movement patterns and poor posture control.

 Why Stretching Alone Doesn’t Work